Exploring the tree of numerical semigroups: A new algorithm

-In Algorithm~\ref{A:Exp} we do not specify how to compute $c(S)$, $g(S)$ and $m(S)$ from $S$ neither how to test if an integer is irreducible.
-It also miss the characterisation of $S^x$ from $S$.
+In Algorithm~\ref{A:ExpRec} we do not specify how to compute $c(S)$, $g(S)$ and $m(S)$ from $S$ neither how to test if an integer is irreducible.
+It also misses the characterization of $S^x$ from $S$.
 These items depend heavily of the representation of $S$.
 Our choice is to use the $S$-decomposition numbers function.
-The first task is to use a finite set of such numbers to characterise the whole semigroup.
+The first task is to use a finite set of such numbers to characterize the whole semigroup.